 Yes!
 Data from the clinical trials showed that the vaccines are safe for individuals who were previously infected with SARS-CoV-2.
 The length of protection against reinfection is not known so it is recommended for all eligible individuals to get vaccinated.

 Who can’t get the vaccine?

-Children under age 12 are not eligible to receive the Pfizer-BioNTech vaccine.
+Children under age 5 are not eligible to receive a COVID-19 vaccine at this time.
 Those under age 18 are not eligible to receive the Moderna or Johnson & Johnson.
 Clinical trials have begun to determine safety and efficacy in younger individuals. patients who are pregnant, lactating, or immunocompromised are encouraged to receive the vaccine.
 No safety issues have been observed in individuals who were pregnant or lactating who also received the vaccine.
 These patients are recommended to receive the vaccine.
 There is no evidence that the COVID-19 vaccines interfere with fertility, so individuals interested in having children should get vaccinated.

 As with other vaccines, anyone who has a fever or other symptoms may not be able to get the vaccine until their symptoms resolve.
 This includes those who have symptoms or have tested positive for COVID-19.
 There is also caution for people with documented anaphylactic reactions to vaccines or who had an allergic reaction to the first dose of COVID-19 vaccine.